troncore/tron-factory/README.md

 ## Changelog

-Detailed changes for each release are documented in the [release notes](http://39.106.174.213/wubin1/one-click-deployment/tags).
+Detailed changes for each release are coming soon.

 ## Browsers support